Postwar

 2015 – Obergefell vs Hodges.
 This Supreme Court decision requires that all 50 states plus the District of Columbia to license and recognize marriages between a couple of the same sex.
 The White House lights up in Gay Pride colors in commemoration.

-2016 – Donald Trump elected, largely through the efforts of the “alternative” media.
+2016 – Donald Trump was elected, largely through the efforts of the “alternative” media.
 Like other presidents throughout history, Trump filled his cabinet with many hawkish Zionst Jews.
 Trump, like Obama, Bush Jr, Clinton, and Bush Sr was a Zionist and a huge Israel supporter.

 2017 – Amazon bans Holocaust revisionist books and other racist and “antisemitic” material after receiving complaints from the Yad Vashem and other Jewish organizations.